MurdoMaclachlan/ToR-Repost-Collection/generic/panik-kalm/panik-kalm.md

 ---

-[*The meme shows three sections of text with various images of a mannequin head with a long neck, protruding face, wide eyes and raised eyebrows to the right.
+\[*The meme shows three sections of text with various images of a mannequin head with a long neck, protruding face, wide eyes and raised eyebrows to the right.
 Each image also has a single word next to the bottom right of the head.*]

 ---

 {{ REPLACE ME }}

-[*The mannequin appears disturbed and is holding its head with two disembodied hands.
-The text at the bottom right reads:*] Panik
+\[*The mannequin has wide eyes with raised eyebrows and is holding its head with two disembodied hands.
+The text at the bottom right reads, "Panik".*]

 ---

 {{ REPLACE ME }}

-[*The mannequin now appears composed, its eyebrows settled and the hands gone.
-The text at the bottom right reads:*] Kalm
+\[*The mannequin's eyebrows have now settled and the hands are gone.
+The text at the bottom right reads, "Kalm".*]

 ---

 {{ REPLACE ME }}

-[*The mannequin once again looks disturbed and is holding its head.
-The image is blurred, as if the mannequin is shaking.
-The text at the bottom right is blurry as well, and reads:*] Panik
+\[*The mannequin is once more holding its head, its eyes wide again.
+The image is blurred, as is the text at the bottom right, which reads, "Panik".*]

 ---